 FEA is a numerical simulation method used to evaluate structural, thermal, vibration, fatigue, and nonlinear behavior in engineering products.

-APDL is ANSYS Parametric Design Language, used to script model setup, solver controls, post-processing, and automation inside Mechanical APDL workflows.
+solver workflow automation is used to automate model setup, solver controls, post-processing, and reporting across CAE workflows.

 NVH engineering studies noise, vibration, resonance, acoustics, and customer-perceived harshness in products and systems.